stefanofa/awesome/TOPICS.md

 ## gemini

-*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - #1 OpenCode Plugin- Battery included.
-ASYNC SUBAGENTS (YES LIKE CLAUDE CODE) · Curated agents with proper models · Crafted tools like LSP/AST included · Curated MCPs · Claude Code Compatible Layer — Steroids for your OpenCode.
-The Best LLM Agent Experience is Here.
+*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - The Best Agent Harness.
+Meet Sisyphus: The Batteries-Included Agent that codes like you.

 *   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.